steffano0/coyim/README.md

 make build
 ```

-It might be possible to build CoyIM using `go get` but we currently do not support this method.
+It might be possible to build CoyIM using `go install` but we currently do not support this method.

 ## Contributing to CoyIM